deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/CONFIGURATION.md

 ## LoadBalancer

-The module subscribes to Service objects of the `LoadBalancer` type and creates the corresponding `NetworkLoadBalancer` and `TargetGroup` in Yandex.Cloud.
+The module subscribes to Service objects of the `LoadBalancer` type and creates the corresponding `NetworkLoadBalancer` and `TargetGroup` in Yandex Cloud.

-For more information, see the [Kubernetes Cloud Controller Manager for Yandex.Cloud documentation](https://github.com/flant/yandex-cloud-controller-manager).
+For more information, see the [Kubernetes Cloud Controller Manager for Yandex Cloud documentation](https://github.com/flant/yandex-cloud-controller-manager).